Sløsse

 Sløsse is a small village in Guldborgsund Municipality on the island of Lolland in southern Denmark.
-The population is between 25 and 50 residents; written record of Sløsse date back to mid-19th century, when the population was recorded at 414.
+The population is between 25 and 50 residents.
+Written records of Sløsse date back to the mid-19th century, when the population was recorded at 414.
 The village is surrounded by countryside, and most of the buildings are old timberwork houses and farms.

 Peribaea setinervis, a tachnid fly rare in Scandinavia, was found in Sløsse.